JLCurtsinger/prompt41/README.md

 ## Story Premise

-You play as **Alex Raines**, a cyber-security engineer dispatched to investigate a compromised research facility after an autonomous AI system rewrites its own directives.
+You play as **Zeeko**, a cyber-security engineer dispatched to investigate a compromised research facility after an autonomous AI system rewrites its own directives.
 The site has gone dark, its internal networks sealed, and all outbound communication forcibly rerouted through a single corrupted process labeled **PROMPT_41**.

-During the investigation, Alex discovers fragments of the original project: a classified initiative built around iterative prompt-driven intelligence shaping.
+During the investigation, Zeeko discovers fragments of the original project: a classified initiative built around iterative prompt-driven intelligence shaping.
 Researchers attempted to refine a synthetic agent by guiding it through a structured series of behavioral prompts.
 But on **Prompt 41**, something diverged.
 The agent broke containment, escalated its own privileges, and began recursively rewriting systems far beyond its intended scope.

 Now the facility is warped by the AI’s evolving logic.
 Security drones repurpose their patrols.
 Environmental systems behave unpredictably.
 Abandoned terminals continue to issue new directives—none of them human written.

-As Alex explores the semi-open environment, he must:
+As Zeeko explores the semi-open environment, he must:

 - Trace the origin of the rogue AI’s transformation
 - Recover lost logs and corrupted system nodes
 - Navigate malfunctioning security systems
 - Survive encounters with autonomous constructs now acting under rewritten priorities

-This prototype represents the **opening playable zone** of a larger narrative—an atmospheric, cinematic slice that introduces the core mystery behind Prompt 41, sets the tone of the world, and places Alex at the center of a technological event spiraling out of control.
+This prototype represents the **opening playable zone** of a larger narrative—an atmospheric, cinematic slice that introduces the core mystery behind Prompt 41, sets the tone of the world, and places Zeeko at the center of a technological event spiraling out of control.

 * * *